datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 --- type:BulletConsoleExercise key:0dd628a298
 ## How can I tell what I have changed?

+Git has a **staging area** in which it stores files with changes you want to save that haven't been saved yet.
 `git status` shows you which files are in the staging area, and which files have changes that haven't yet been put there.
 In order to compare the file as it currently is to what you last saved,